o3de/o3de.org/content/docs/user-guide/networking/multiplayer/overview.md

 After, the AzNetworking layer becomes aware that the world was updated.
 This occurs automatically through ACK vector replication, and does not require any further action from the client.

-### Types of network properties
+#### Types of network properties

 Network properties have two important fields: `ReplicateFrom` and `ReplicateTo`.
-Together, these defines which role can replicate to which role.
-Properties can replicate *from* Authority and Autonomous roles only because they have write-access.
+Together, these define which role can replicate to which role.
+You can only replicate property values *from* Authority and Autonomous roles.
+Under the server-authority model of O3DE, this ensures that you never accidentally replicate from an unprivileged client.
-Properties can replicate *to* all of the roles because all roles have read-access.
-This structure makes sense because roles with only read-access simply receive information; they don't have any data to write or replicate.
+Properties can be replicated *to* any role, since all active clients in the session must share information and some may not necessarily need to be used in the server-authoritative model.

 | Field | Description | Values |
 | - | - | - |